Skip to main content

 Usually, most plea agreements, depending on the offense charged, contain a stipulation that probation will be a part of the resolution of your case.
 This most often happens when your attorney is able to convince the prosecutor that incarceration is not warranted, but the prosecutor still demands that some form of supervision, and often counseling, be included in the terms of any plea agreement.

-Most dispositions, and/or pleas, for crimes that are charged as a Level 6 Felony or greater, will likely include a stipulation that contemplates a term in either jail and/or prison.
+Most dispositions and/or pleas for crimes that are charged as a Level 6 Felony or greater will likely include a stipulation that contemplates a term in either jail and/or prison.
 These sentences are typically “suspended,” and the jail time to which one has been sentenced will instead be served on probation.

 What To Know About Probation

-Whether it is unsupervised, sometimes referred to as administrative, or supervised, sometimes referred to as formal, all probation will require that you complete certain terms of the probation.
-These terms could include monthly appointments with your probation officer, drug tests and counseling.
 If you fail to complete any term of your probation, there is the possibility that your probation officer could file a motion with the court requesting that your probation be revoked for the violation and that a warrant be issued for your arrest.

-Probation can allow an individual to remain free from incarceration to continue with work, family obligations and counseling, while still being under the supervision of the state.
+Probation can allow an individual to remain free from incarceration to continue with work, family obligations and counseling while still being under the supervision of the state.
 It is important to note, however, that probation is part of your punishment.
 When you enter your plea before the judge, remember that Indiana law takes probation violations very seriously.
-If your probation has allegedly been violated, it is imperative to have an experienced probation violation lawyer working to keep you out of jail.

 Impacts Of Violating Probation In Indiana